parmoo/parmoo/docs/papers/joss/paper.md

 In our *statement of need*, we outlined the properties that make ParMOO unique.
 In this section, we outline our strategy for achieving these goals.
-In particular, properties 1, 6, and 7 are non trivial.
+In particular, properties 1, 6, and 7 are non-trivial.

 First, in order to achieve flexibility and customizability without sacrificing ease of use, we have focused on implementing a multiobjective response surface